Salus University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools (MSA).

 The clinical Doctor of Audiology (AuD) degree program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
 The current period of accreditation is July 1, 2011 through June 30, 2019.
 Graduates are eligible for professional licensure in all states and eligible to apply for the American Speech-Language-Hearing Association (ASHA) certificate of clinical competence in audiology (CCC-A) and the American Board of Audiology (ABA) certification in audiology.

-The Physician Assistant (PA) program in the University’s College of Health Sciences was granted continuing accreditation status in March 2010 by the Accreditation Review Commission on Education for the Physician Assistant (ARC- PA).
+The Physician Assistant (PA) program in the University’s College of Health Sciences was granted seven-year continuing accreditation status in March 2014 by the Accreditation Review Commission on Education for the Physician Assistant (ARC- PA).
+The next ARC-PA review date is March 2021.
 All PA students completing study in an accredited program (provisional or continuing accreditation) are eligible to take the Physician Assistant National Certifying Examination (PANCE) required for state licensure.

 The Master of Public Health (MPH) degree program was approved by the Pennsylvania Department of Education (PDE) on May 4, 2010.
 The PDE has authorized the University to offer a distance program designed to meet the needs of students and practitioners both domestically and internationally.
 On June 29, 2010, the Commission on Institutions of Higher Education Middle States Association of Colleges and Schools (MSCHE) granted approval to include the distance Master of Public Health degree within the scope of Salus University's accreditation.